-Heatwave resilience is recognised as a priority regional issue by WSROC, local government, the health sector, community service providers and infrastructure operators.
-Many are already acting to address heatwave resilience over and beyond their role in information sharing as identified in the NSW Heatwave Sub Plan.
+Heatwave resilience is recognised as a priority regional More broadly, infrastructure operators are working to ensure the reliability of networks during heatwaves issue by WSROC, local government, the health sector, community service providers and infrastructure and exploring potential actions to contribute to operators.
+Many are already acting to address heatwave heatwave mitigation, while community organisations resilience over and beyond their role in information such as Meals on Wheels, religious groups, and charities, sharing as identified in the NSW Heatwave Sub Plan. undertake a wide diversity of roles which support community resilience and connect with vulnerable groups and individuals.